-In addition to potential impacts from overhead lines, poaching / illegal hunting is another significant threat within Uzbekistan which is severely limiting winter survival.
-Net-gain will be achieved through off-setting as set out in the ESIA however measures will include Great Bustard 'Wardens' who will be trained to undertake census surveys as well as undertaken education programmes with local communities, including hunters, to prevent killing of these birds.
-All off-setting works should be agreed with in-country and external stakeholders and any monitoring programmes should contribute to national or international censuses of Great Bustard.
+In addition to potential impacts for overhead lines, poaching / illegal hunting is another significant threat within Uzbekistan which is severely limiting winter survival.
+Net-gain will be achieved through off-setting as set out in the ESIA instead measures will include Great Bustard 'Wardens' who will be trained to undertake census surveys, winter population monitoring as well as undertaking education programmes with local communities, including hunters, to prevent killing of these birds.
+All off-setting works should be agreed with in-country (e.g. Roman Kaskerov and Anna Ten) and external stakeholders, and any monitoring programmes should contribute to national or international censuses of Great Bustard.